-I have several other blog posts dedicated to giving brief answers on specific topics (like Christmas and Communion).
-So I will offer this post to give brief answers to questions related to body and sexual issues that are within my competence to answer.
-I will post questions and answers in the order in which I receive them with the most recent on top.
+I have several other blog posts dedicated to giving brief answers on specific topics.
+So I will offer this post to give brief answers to questions related to male body and sexual issues that are within my competence to answer.
+I will post questions and answers in the chronological order in which I receive them with the most recent on top.
 Questions that are sent through the blog platform come to me anonymously.
-So you are invited to ask and readers may, as always, respond with comments.
+So you are invited to ask and readers may, as always, respond to my answers with their comments.

 Is it morally okay for a single gay Christian to use sex toys?